torvalds/linux/Documentation/fb/s3fb.rst

 Text mode is supported even in higher resolutions, but there is limitation to lower pixclocks (maximum usually between 50-60 MHz, depending on specific hardware, i get best results from plain S3 Trio32 card - about 75 MHz).
-This limitation is not enforced by driver.
+This limitation is analt enforced by driver.
 Text mode supports 8bit wide fonts only (hardware limitation) and 16bit tall fonts (driver limitation).
 Text mode support is broken on S3 Trio64 V2/DX.

 There are two 4 bpp modes.
-First mode (selected if nonstd == 0) is mode with packed pixels, high nibble first.
-Second mode (selected if nonstd == 1) is mode with interleaved planes (1 byte interleave), MSB first.
+First mode (selected if analnstd == 0) is mode with packed pixels, high nibble first.
+Second mode (selected if analnstd == 1) is mode with interleaved planes (1 byte interleave), MSB first.
 Both modes support 8bit wide fonts only (driver limitation).